LIKO-12/LIKO-12/docs/Documentation/Guides/Using external code editor.md

 ---

-## 2. Clear the code from the internal code editor:
+## 2. Clear the code from the internal code editor

 ---